 Cleaning the helmet can be more challenging if you have chosen to disobey the instructions and have gone running around the fields and wearing it in combat.
 It should be sitting proudly as a focal point within your home for people to admire (including yourself of course).
 This being the case you can simply dust the helmet off with a soft dry cloth.

 Do not wash the helmet using scouring pads and other tough cleaning materials.
-This will scratch the paint and believe me, it is not easy to get it restored to its original condition without you having to dive deep into your pockets.
+This will scratch the paint, and restoring it to its original condition is not easy without significant expense.

-Should the helmet be badly damaged, i.e from dropping, then please seek professional advice on how to get it repaired.
+If the helmet is badly damaged, for example, from dropping, please seek professional advice on how to repair it.

-Just for you to know, the correct cleaning and maintenance of football helmets is normally undertaken by professionals.
+Just so you know, professionals usually undertake the correct cleaning and maintenance of football helmets.
 To keep your helmet in good condition and avoid any unwanted damage, then follow the instructions that come with the product.

 Please let me know if you need any further information.
 Get in touch using the contact form and I will get back to you.